elm-land/elm-land/docs/concepts/layouts.md

 Layouts are very similar to pages, and even have identical `init/update/subscriptions` functions.

 But here's what makes the layout's `view` function is unique:
-1. It allows you to __embed__ other page or layout HTML anywhwere you like.
+1. It allows you to __embed__ other page or layout HTML anywhere you like.
 1. It supports __nesting__ layouts to save you time and prevent bugs.

 Here is a closer look at the four functions used in every layout: